 PROFESSIONALS TRAINED ON HUMANITARIAN PROTECTION AND HEALTH (2018)

 EMERGENCY SHELTERS BUILT (2018)

 PEOPLE HAD ACCESS TO NEW SOURCES OF WATER SUPPLY (2018)

 PEOPLE REACHED BY THE AWARENESS-RAISING CAMPAIGNS ON HUMANITARIAN PROTECTION, RIGHTS, AND HEALTH (2018)

-NUMBER OF PROJECTS (2016)
+NUMBER OF PROJECTS (2018)

-For nearly three years, in the areas under the control of Boko Haram, the population had no access to any service, particularly medical care, medical supplies, and social and educational services.
-The instability of the area and the ongoing attacks by armed groups have blocked food production and crops, emptying markets and leaving 4.6 million people without any food security.
+The ongoing humanitarian crisis in Nigeria has its epicentre in the states of Yobe, Adamaua and Borno.
+Of the nearly 3 million displaced persons in these areas, 80% are in the state of Borno.
+Almost three years of occupation by the armed group Boko Haram and the subsequent military operation launched in January 2016 by the Nigerian army to bring these states under government control have produced a massive displacement of fleeing people and a devastating impact on the population.
+For nearly three years, in the areas under the control of Boko Haram, the population has had no access to any service, particularly healthcare, medical supplies, and social and educational services.
+The instability of the area and the ongoing attacks by armed groups have blocked food production and crops, emptying markets and leaving 3.9 million people without any food security.
 Malnutrition among women and children has reached extreme levels, especially among displaced persons, who fled into the forests and later found their homes and businesses completely destroyed.
 Much of the displaced population survives only thanks to humanitarian aid.

 No Results Found